asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Changing Code without Business Value

 Another consequence of planned refactorings is that teams may focus on cleaning up areas of the application that they may not return to for a long time.
 If teams aren't actively developing or reading the code in question, it does not make sense for them to be the spending time improving it.
-Alternatively, following Bob Martin <LINK>'s Boy Scout Rule or Martin Fowler's opportunistic refactoring techniques will encourage developers to focus on improving the code they are currently working on.
+Alternatively, following [Bob Martin](https://twitter.com/unclebobmartin)'s Boy Scout Rule or [Martin Fowler](https://www.martinfowler.com)'s [opportunistic refactoring](https://martinfowler.com/bliki/OpportunisticRefactoring.html) techniques will encourage developers to focus on improving the code they are currently working on.
 Code that is most frequently modified will get the most of the team's attention and will be cleaned more than code that may not be looked at for years.

 ### Less Rigorous Testing

-While these types of problems can be solved by putting processes in place, I have seen issues when refactoring stories that don't have a user-facing change don't go through the same rigor user stories do.
+While these types of problems can be solved by putting processes in place, I have seen issues when refactoring stories, which don't have a user-facing change, don't go through the same testing rigor that user stories do.
 I have personally experienced working on teams where user stories would go through a typical team workflow where QA would verify the story and a product owner would sign off on it.
 However, for "technical debt" stories the developers were the only ones verifying the work.
-Often this was a source for bugs.
+Often this was a source of bugs.
 When there are two types of stories it allows teams to come up with different rules for how to address them.

 ### Separating Improvements from Features

-Once organizations begin splitting improvement out from feature development, it creates a false division.
+Once organizations begin splitting improvement out from feature development, it creates a false division in the work.
 I contend that it is a false division because high-quality code is required to continue delivering business value.
 In dysfunctional organizations where the product and development teams have a separate reporting structure and struggle to work together, the product team can decide to only choose to prioritize features and always ignore the improvement stories.
-It is easy to say, "we won't let that happen here."
+It is easy to say, "we won't let that happen here we always agree to a ratio."
 But when organizations work on fixed scope and fixed date work and have monetary incentives to meet deadlines, it is harder than you think to always do the right thing for the quality of the code.
 I have seen this enough times to realize it is going to happen if you choose to address quality issues separate from features.

 <div class="well">
 <h4>More on Refactoring</h4>